gcorr-cw/cw-ai-chatgot/docs/cw-ai-chatbot-todo-list.md

 * Display full chat title on hover (tool tip)
 * Change "public" to "shared" (require any user auth)
 * small code blocks are being rendered as full-width and force a line wrap and generating numerous browser errors
+* Add drag drop file upload functionality
+* Block use of models if chat has unsupported attachment types, or customize the toast error; block use of file uploads of types not supported by models
+* Add paste image to input box functionality
+* Improve nodel selection drop down names and descriptions - simplify for staff, but allow full model names for advanced users (maybe an advanced toggle to expand the models and names?)

 Fixed: